devhawala/ST80/readme.md

 #### Tajo environment for Smalltalk-80 DV6

-The Smalltalk-80 DV6 image cannot be used without an external file system.
+A Smalltalk-80 DV6 image cannot be used without an external file system.
 Although the disk connection for source files preset in the image can be released (by setting `Disk`to `nil`), it will not be possible to create snapshots of the running Smalltalk system, as the file system is interfaced directly by Smalltalk for this.
 So ST80 supports a file system for a Smalltalk-80 DV6 image by default (if the files besides the image seem acceptable, see _Invoking ST80_